Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Model Description And Image Formation

+where $p_r(x) = \frac{sin(\pi x)}{\pi x}$.
 Next, we should compensate for the Range Cell Migration (RCM) phenomenon which is the result of coupling between the range and azimuth directions that is created because of the non-zero squint angle for the antenna.
-Consequently, after RCM compensation, we can describe the signal in the Doppler domain as \cite{Cumming}
+Consequently, following the RCM compensation, the signal in the Doppler domain is described as \cite{Cumming}

 in which $K_a = \frac{2v^2}{\lambda R_0}$.
 The final step for image formation in the Range-Doppler algorithm, is to compress the data in the azimuth direction which upon performing this stage the compressed signal in the range and azimuth directions is given as \cite{Cumming}